Dolapomimi/github.io/README.md

 10. by month and
 11. by season.

-Grouping by casual riders and annual members to see differences in the way the used the bikesI also did an average aggregate on each of the items above
+ Grouping by casual riders and annual members to see differences in the way the used the bikes.
+I also did an average aggregate on each of the items above
 (The codes are in my script).

 ### LINKS